George Fox University: Campus locations

 In addition to its main campus in Newberg, the university teaches classes in two other locations: Portland and Redmond.
 The Newberg campus includes two structures listed on the National Register of Historic Places.
 One, Minthorn Hall, was built in 1886 and is still used for classes.
 The other, Jesse Edwards House, was constructed in 1883 and serves as the residence for the university president.

 A variety of student housing is available on Newberg's campus including 23 houses, 10 residence halls, and four apartment buildings.

-Rankings

-George Fox University is ranked by U.S. News & World Report as a first-tier regional university in the West.
-According to data compiled by that magazine for its 2014 "America's Best Colleges" issue, George Fox ranks No. 58 out of approximately 1,800 accredited institutions in the nation in percentage of students (49%) studying outside the country before graduation.

-In 2011–2012, Kiplinger's Personal Finance magazine rated George Fox among the top four Christian colleges and top 80 private schools nationwide in its "Best Value" assessment.

-Notable alumni and educators
+Notable alumni

 Those who have attended or graduated from George Fox include: